cloudfoundry/bosh-azure-cpi-release/docs/get-started/via-arm-templates/deploy-bosh-via-arm-templates.md

   2. Use the public key as `sshKeyData`.
   3. Save the private key as a .ppk file.
   4. When you login the dev-box, use the .ppk file as the private key file for authentication.

+  Optionally, you can follow the same steps for Linux users if you prefer to use the Windows Subsystem for Linux.

   Reference: [How to Use SSH with Windows on Azure](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-use-ssh-key/)